akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## Configure grid columns

 Now you're set up with your filters; you can select which columns you would like to see in the grid.
-By default, Akeneo displays the System attributes as columns.

-By default, the grid displays the following columns:
+By default, it displays the following columns:
 - ID (our product identifier)
-- Label (the product's displayed name in Akeneo)
+- Label
 - Family
 - Complete
-- Created at (the creation date of the product)
+- Created on (the creation date of the product)
-- Updated at (the product last updated date)
+- Updated on (the latest update for this product)

 ### Configure the columns
-Click `Columns` on the right side of the grid to display the column selection window:
+Click on `Columns` on the right side of the grid to display the column selection window:

 ![Configure the columns](../img/Products_Columns.png)